marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 ### Installing Xdebug

-Another advantage of using Docker's WordPress image is that it comes with [`pecl`](https://pecl.php.net/) pre-configured and it provides the `docker-php-ext-enable` command, which allows us enable/disable extensions with just one command:
+Another advantage of using Docker's WordPress image is that it comes with [`pecl`](https://pecl.php.net/) pre-configured and it provides the `docker-php-ext-enable` command, which allows us enable/disable extensions with just one command.
+So to install xdebug **inside the container**, we could just issue the following:

 ```bash
 pecl install xdebug